andraaspar/grunt-kapocs/README.md

 ### Running tests

 1. Enter the `test` folder.
+2. Issue `npm install` to install the required NPM packages.
-2. Issue `grunt --force`.
+3. Issue `grunt --force`.
 The `--force` option is necessary as during testing the task throws some intentional errors.

 ## Coding style